vl4ds/Documentation/ref-docs/smartapp-ref.rst

 --------------------

 Finds a child SmartApp matching the specified name.
-This includes both "complete" and "incomplete" child SmartApp installs.
+This includes child SmartApps that have both "complete" and "incomplete" :ref:`installation states <isa_get_installation_state>`.

 **Signature:**
     ``def findChildAppByName(String appName)``